MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 In SharePoint Server Subscription Edition, we provide a new RBS provider **Remote Share Provider**.

 Following are the key features of Remote Share Provider:
-- This provider supports offload Binary Large Object (BLOB) storage to remote SMB system and totally enables content database storage in SQL server side.
+- This provider supports Binary Large Object (BLOB) storage offload to remote SMB system and totally enables content database storage in SQL server side.
 Therefore, with the same amount of limitation of content database, as in 200-GB size, more file volumes can be stored in one content database.
 Hence, it helps not only to reduce the cost for storage but also for the maintenance.
-- There is a diagnostic PS cmdlet to check the data completeness to figure out storage problem.
+- There is a PowerShell Cmdlet to check the data completeness to figure out storage problem.
-- By applying the existing backup and restore methodology of SMB system, it provides relatively reasonable disaster recover.
+- By applying the existing backup and restore methodology of SMB system, it provides relatively reasonable disaster recovery.

 ## Limitations of Remote Share Provider

 Remote Share Provider introduces the new storage system into SharePoint.
 Any additional system can introduce complexity and reliability downgrade in some circumstances.
 As it is based on RBS, following are some of the limitations that are also applicable to Remote Share Provider:
 - Encryption is not supported on BLOBs, even if transparent data encryption is enabled.
 - RBS does not support using data compression.
-- As content database and BLOB storages are separated.
-Backup and restore from farm and content database level are not enough for disaster recovering.
-BLOB storages need to be backed up and recovered at the same time when performing farm and content database level backup and recover.
+- As content database and BLOB storages are separated, backup and restore from farm and content database level are not enough for disaster recovering.
+BLOB storages need to be backed up and recovered at the same time when performing farm and content database level backup and recovery.

 ## Advantages and disadvantages of Remote Share Provider